Homeowner guide

 Can an HOA inspect the inside of my home?

 This depends on your CC&Rs.
-For single-family home HOAs, interior inspection rights are rare and typically limited to specific circumstances.
-For condo associations, interior access rights are more common for maintenance of shared building systems.
+For single-family home HOAs, interior inspection rights are rare and typically limited to specific circumstances (shared utility systems, structural concerns).
+For condo associations, interior access for maintenance of shared building systems is more common.
+The HOA must still provide advance notice even when interior access rights exist.

 What notice must the HOA give before entering my property?

-Most CC&Rs require 24–48 hours advance written notice before non-emergency entry.
-Some states set minimum notice requirements by statute — California requires reasonable notice, Nevada requires 24 hours.
+Most CC&Rs require 24-48 hours advance written notice before non-emergency entry onto your private lot.
+Some states set minimum notice requirements by statute β California requires 'reasonable notice,' Nevada requires 24 hours written notice.
+Emergency entry (genuine life-safety emergency) may proceed without notice, but the emergency must be real.

 Can I challenge a fine based on an unauthorized inspection?

-You should raise the unauthorized entry as a defense against any fine based on that inspection.
-Evidence gathered through an improper entry may be challenged as improperly obtained.
-Many boards will drop fines when confronted with this argument.
+Absolutely β you should raise the unauthorized entry as a formal defense against any fine based on that inspection.
+Evidence gathered through an improper entry may be challenged as inadmissible, and many boards will drop fines when confronted with a documented unauthorized inspection defense.

 What if the HOA damaged something during entry?

-Document the damage with photographs before anything is moved.
-Send a written demand to the HOA for repair or replacement within a specific timeframe.
-If the HOA refuses, pursue the claim in small claims court.
+Document all damage with photographs before anything is moved or cleaned up.
+Send a formal written demand to the HOA board for repair or replacement within a specific timeframe (14 days).
+If the HOA refuses, pursue the claim in small claims court with your photographic evidence and damage estimates.

 Generate a professional, state-specific dispute letter in 2 minutes.